franciskodama/franciskodama/README.md

 🚀 My mission is to create exciting projects that will inspire others and change their behavior in a positive way while providing me with new challenges so I never stop learning.
 </br>
 </br>
-⚡ Fun fact: For more than two decades, I worked in marketing, progressed to the position of Director at a multinational company, and had even run my own Digital Marketing Agency.
-And now, I turn my attention to a career that I'm passionate about since I was a teenager. ❤️ A career that I work for fun! 😜
+🏁 **Fun fact**: For more than two decades, I worked in marketing, progressed to the position of Director at a multinational company, and had even run my own Digital Marketing Agency.
+And now, I turn my attention to a career that I'm passionate about since I was a teenager. ❤️ **A career that I work for fun!** 😜
 </br>
 </br>
 💭 “Success is simple.
 Do what’s right, the right way, at the right time.” — Arnold H. Glasow